dstackai/dstack/docs/blog/posts/volumes-on-runpod.md

 In this case, `dstack` attaches the specified volume to each new replica.
 This ensures the model is downloaded only once, reducing cold start time in proportion to the model size.

-RunPod, in turn, optimizes cold starts through aggressive caching of Docker images.
-Starting a new instance with RunPod, especially if you have used a specific Docker image before, is exceptionally fast.
+A notable feature of RunPod is that volumes can be attached to multiple containers simultaneously.
+This capability is particularly useful for autoscalable services or distributed tasks.

-Using [volumes](../../docs/concepts/volumes.md) can optimize not only inference cold start times but also the loading of data and model checkpoints during training and fine-tuning, e.g., via [tasks](../../docs/tasks.md) or [dev environments](../../docs/dev-environments.md).
+Using [volumes](../../docs/concepts/volumes.md) not only optimizes inference cold start times but also enhances the efficiency of data and model checkpoint loading during training and fine-tuning.

-Also, a great feature of RunPod is that volumes can be attached to multiple containers simultaneously, making them useful for auto-scalable services or distributed tasks.
+Whether you're running [tasks](../../docs/tasks.md) or [dev environments](../../docs/dev-environments.md), leveraging volumes can significantly streamline your workflow and improve overall performance.